shekelyan/sampleiterator/README.md

   - after we visit position *i* we never revisit or swap with positions smaller than *i*
   - that means once we swap a card into position *i*, it will stay there!
   - that also means once a card is swapped from a cold into a hot position, that card will stay in that hot position and be selected for our random subset!
+- For sake of convenience the HiddenShuffle goes from bottom (position *N-1*) to the top (position *0*):
+  - random positions in descending order are simply mirrored to get random positions in ascending order

 Each card can therefore only take one of the following paths through the shuffling: